google-research/language/language/totto/README.md

 # ToTTo Supplementary Repository

-This code repository serves as a supplementary for the main repository found [here](https://github.com/google-research-datasets/ToTTo/).
+This code repository serves as a supplementary for the main repository.
+The main repository can be found [here](https://github.com/google-research-datasets/ToTTo/).

 ## ToTTo Dataset